Mathangi Jagdish: Television

 She has been a host and judge on various South Indian music competition television shows including Super Singer & season 2 of Sun TV's Sangeetha Mahayuddham.

+She also host srilankan music competition “Ilayaganam” which was aired on Shakthi TV.

 She was also a host on the debut season of the Carnatic music music competition television show, Tanishq Swarna Sangeetham which was aired on Raj TV.